 Coho salmon are also listed under the California Endangered Species Act (CESA).
-The California Department of Fish and Wildlife (CDFW) has issued a consistency determination, in which it determined that the incidental take statement issued to SCWA by NMFS in connection with the Biological Opinion was consistent with the provisions and requirements of CESA.
+The California Department of Fish and Wildlife (CDFW) issued a consistency determination, in which it determined that the incidental take statement issued to SCWA by NMFS in connection with the Biological Opinion is consistent with CESA provisions and requirements.